RedonKokaj/BookRecommendationSystem/README.md

 <h3>Inspiration</h3>

 This was a university project.
-Note : The database used for this project is pretty small so it won't be exacly the best user experience ever, but it still gives a basic recommendation.
+Note: The database used for this project is pretty small so it won't be exacly the best user experience ever, but it still gives a basic recommendation.